Caellwyn/sampling_and_clt-ds-west-082420/README.md

 * $ \sigma _{x}$ = standard error of $\bar{x} $
 * $ \sigma $ = standard deviation of population

+### What is the standard error of the mean for systolic blood pressure example with known mean and standard deviation, assuming a sample size of 40

 **What if we do not know the population sigma?**<br>
 If we do not know the population standard deviation, we can approximate it by using the sample standard deviation.